SwissMani/whitepaper.dezbet.io/English v1.0.0/[3] Market analysis.md

 However, they have not gone far enough.
 This is what sets DezBet apart: We are developing an independent, secure gambling protocol that connects players directly to each other.
-We are not involved in any way other than facilitating transparent, fair, lucrative gambling, through true decentralization
+We are not involved in any way other than facilitating transparent, fair, lucrative gambling, through true decentralization.